Beverly Baker Fleitz: Retirement years

 Fleitz retired permanently from singles tennis in 1959 and was inducted into the Southern California Tennis Association Hall of Fame in 2005.

 Personal life

 She married actor Scotty Beckett on September 28, 1949 in Las Vegas, Nevada.
 Baker was granted a divorce in June 1950.

 She married tennis player John Fleitz on October 6, 1951.
-They had five daughters together.
+They had five daughters.
 John Fleitz died in Long Beach, California on November 14, 2011 at age 82.

 She can be heard as a contestant on the 7th November 1951 edition of You Bet Your Life.